filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 $$ E = 1 + \frac{23080}{23081} \cdot E \Rightarrow E = 23081$$

 This does not tell us that much because it rather means, *on average* we need 23081 games.
 However, I am pretty sure we don't want to get Royal Flushes a second or third time.
-There is something else we can do: We could provide a probability on how likely it is that we get a Royal Flush in the first $$n$$ tries.
+There is something else we can do: We could provide a probability $$p$$ on how likely it is that we get a Royal Flush in the first $$n$$ tries.

 With the help of [complementary events](https://en.wikipedia.org/wiki/Complementary_event) we solve for $$n$$: